microsoft/hlsl-specs/proposals/NNNN-dxil-vectors.md

 ## Motivation

-While the original shape of the vectors may be reconstructed from their scalarized form, it requires additional work of the DXIL consumer and results in larger DXIL binary sizes.
+Although many GPUs support vector operations, DXIL has been unable to directly leverage those capabilities.
+Instead, it has scalarized all vector operations, losing their original representation.
+To restore those vector representations, platforms have had to rely on auto-vectorization to rematerialize vectors late in the compilation.
+Scalarization is a trivial compiler transformation that never fails, but auto-vectorization is a notoriously difficult compiler optimization that frequently generates sub-optimal code.
+Allowing DXIL to retain vectors as they appeared in source allows hardware that can utilize vector optimizations to do so more easily without penalizing hardware that requires scalarization.

+Native vector support can also help with the size of compiled DXIL programs.
+Vector operations can express in a single instruction operations that would have taken N instructions in scalar DXIL.
+This may allow reduced file sizes for compiled DXIL programs that utilize vectors.

-Although it has never been allowed in DXIL, the LLVM IR that DXIL is based on can represent native vectors.
+DXIL is based on LLVM 3.7 which already supports native vectors.
-By allowing these native vector types in DXIL, the size of generated DXIL can be reduced and new opportunities for expanding vector capabilities in DXIL are introduced.
+These could only be used to a limited degree in DXIL library targets, and never for DXIL operations.
+This innate support is expected to make adding them a relatively low impact change to DXIL tools.

 ## Proposed solution

 Native vectors are allowed in DXIL version 1.9 or greater.
-These can be stored in allocas, static globals, and groupshared variables.
+These can be stored in allocas, static globals, groupshared variables, and SSA values.
 They can be loaded from or stored to raw buffers and used as arguments to a selection of element-wise intrinsic functions as well as the standard math operators.
 They cannot be used in shader signatures, constant buffers, typed buffer, or texture types.